 Loughborough researchers are invited to deliver a five-minute talk at the conference outlining their current research and its excellence.

-To be eligible to be selected to talk, you should submit a 250-word (maximum) abstract that is written for a general, non-specialist audience.
-Please send abstracts to email@example.com by midday 17th October 2018.
+The deadline to apply for the talks has now passed.
 The organising committee will select speakers based on the content and quality of abstracts and successful speakers will be informed at the earliest convenience.

 Loughborough researchers are invited to create and present a conference poster that outlines their current research giving emphasis to building research excellence.

 To registered your intention to submit a poster please complete this short online form form by 8th November 2018.

 We would welcome any pdf copies of posters prior to or after the conference.

 Award categories and cash prizes for the poster competition include: